 WhatsApp has become an integral part of the modern world of communication.
 Every day, around 60 billion messages are sent via the app worldwide.
-So it makes sense to use the application for more than just private purposes.
-But landlords should also be on their guard and not use WhatsApp carelessly to communicate with their tenants.
+It therefore makes sense to use the application for more than just private purposes.
+However, landlords should also be on their guard and not use WhatsApp carelessly to communicate with their tenants.
 This is because it is possible that even smaller landlords will have to comply with the General Data Protection Regulation (GDPR).
 This was decided by the Wiesbaden District Court.
+The use of WhatsApp is only GDPR-compliant under certain conditions.

 Use of WhatsApp only in compliance with the GDPR?